qpleple/cloudstack-client-generator/README.md

 CloudStack Client Generator
 ===========================

-Command line tool that fetches and parses the online reference for CloudStack API and generates the client class in PHP with in-code documentation.
-You can generate a client in any language (Java, python, C++, ObjectiveC, etc.) by adding class templates to the ``templates/`` directory.
+Command line tool that fetches and parses the online reference for CloudStack API and generates the client class in PHP or Python with in-code documentation.
+You can generate a client in any other language (Java, C++, ObjectiveC, etc.) by adding class templates to the ``templates/`` directory.

 See https://github.com/qpleple/cloudstack-php-client for last PHP client generated.